sergioCap/SE2project/UseCases_details.md

 ---

 ###Name
-The System Picks up money from the client credit card
+Money Charging

 ####Participating actors
 System

 ####Entry Conditions
-The system has calculated the amount that the user have to pay
+The client has parked the car.

 ####Flow of events
+* The system checks the cars gps and energy informations
+* The system calculates the amount and apply the discount
+* The system tell the payment system to Picks up the final amount of money from the client credit card
+* The system communicate the final amount to the client

 ####Exit contitions
 The system has received a message from the external payment system that the payment has been completed successfully.